-A special meeting of BioScrip stockholders will be held at 9:00 a.m. local time, on March 25, 2010 at BioScrip's executive offices at 100 Clearbrook Road, Elmsford, New York 10523
+A special meeting of BioScrip stockholders will be held at 9:00 a.m. local time, on March 25, 2010 at BioScrip's executive offices at 100 Clearbrook Road, Elmsford, New York 10523.

-Purpose of the Special Meeting

-The purpose of the special meeting is to consider and vote on the following proposals:

-Proposal No. 1 To approve the issuance of up to approximately 12.9 million shares of BioScrip common stock, par value \$0.0001 per share (subject to increase as described in this proxy statement if net indebtedness of CHS is less than \$132 million at closing), as well as 3,400,945 shares of common stock to be issued upon exercise of warrants to be issued to the Stockholders and certain optionholders of CHS, pursuant to the Agreement and Plan of in the event that there are not sufficient votes at the time of the special meeting of stockholders to approve Proposal No. 1.
+Purpose of the Special Meeting The purpose of the special meeting is to consider and vote on the following proposals: Proposal No. 1 To approve the issuance of up to approximately 12.9 million shares of BioScrip common stock, par value \$0.0001 per share (subject to increase as described in this proxy statement if net indebtedness of CHS is less than \$132 million at closing), as well as 3,400,945 shares of common stock to be issued upon exercise of warrants to be issued to the Stockholders and certain optionholders of CHS, pursuant to the Agreement and Plan of Meerger.
+Proposal No. 2 To approve an adjournment of the special meeting of stockholders for a period of not more than 30 days, if necessary, to solicit additional proxies in the event that there are not sufficient votes at the time of the special meeting of stockholders to approve Proposal No. 1.